-The lack of phylogenetic information of species for the majority of taxa, specially that species from biologically rich and understudied regions of the world (e.g. the Neotropics), is one of the components of a problem known as the Darwinian shortfall (Diniz-Filho, Loyola, Raia, Mooers, & Bini, 2013).
-Therefore, in order to tackle this problem, species must be inserted in the structure of the most inclusive phylogeny available.
-This procedure can be done through the use of molecular techniques (Jetz, Thomas, Joy, Hartmann, & Mooers, 2012b; Pearse, Purvis, Cavender-bares, & Helmus, 2014) based on gene data that, despite accurate, requires expertise and present high financial costs (Roquet, Thuiller, & Lavergne, 2013).
-Another alternative is to assembly synthesis phylogeny “by-hand”, inserting and subsetting from the most comprehensive phylogenetic trees the desired species in combination with the information provided by the taxonomic hierarchy and publish or unpublish phylogenies of subgroups (Webb & Donoghue, 2005), a procedure commonly known as mega-tree approach (Jin & Qian, 2019).
-This procedure can provide reliable phylogenetic information for common ecological analysis in community ecology (Li et al., 2019), at the same time that do not require specialized knowledge and high financial inputs as molecular techniques.
-However, the construction of synthesis phylogenies through mega-tree approach can be very laborious when many species must be added manually in the phylogeny (Webb et al., 2008), besides lacking reproducibility due to specific decisions that are not precisely documented.
-Consequently, the manual insertion is very prompted to errors in the construction of phylogenies.
+The lack of phylogenetic information of species, specially from megadiverse groups and understudied regions of the world (e.g. the tropics), is one of the components of a pattern known as Darwinian shortfall (Diniz-Filho, Loyola, Raia, Mooers, & Bini, 2013).
+In an extensive revision of the components of Darwinian shortfalls, Diniz-Filho et al (2013) proposes some short-term solutions to tackle this problem.
+Particularly, regarding the lack of phylogenetic information for species, the authors suggest coupling the information present in available phylogenies with cladistic classification (from taxonomy hierarchy) to produce approximations of comprehensive phylogenies, a strategy that was already adopted by other groups (e.g. Phylomatic for plants and mammals Webb et al. 2002).
+However, this solution can become very laborious in the absence of an automatized procedure, particularly when many species must be added manually (Webb et al., 2008), besides lacking reproducibility due to specific decisions that are not precisely documented.
+On the other hand, obtention of comprehensive phylogenies can be done through the use of molecular techniques (Jetz, Thomas, Joy, Hartmann, & Mooers, 2012b; Pearse, Purvis, Cavender-bares, & Helmus, 2014), however, it requires expertise and present high financial costs (Roquet, Thuiller, & Lavergne, 2013).
+Therefore, assembly synthesis phylogenies “by-hand” with the assistance of a automatized procedure (Webb & Donoghue, 2005) can be a reliable solution in most cases.

-The labor-intensive and the lack of reproducibility impose problems in the construction of synthesis phylogeny, and only a few groups have tools designed to overcome these problems (e.g. Webb and Donoghue 2005 for mammals and plants; Jin and Qian 2019 for plants).
-Finned-ray fishes are an example of a megadiverse group in which the Darwinian shortfall is pervasive, since most of its diversity is located at Neotropical region (Albert, Tagliacollo, & Dagosta, 2020).
-The complex evolutionary history, joint with heterogeneity of life history forms that the group present (Albert et al., 2020) allows to address a range of questions in the interface of ecology and evolution (e.g. Roa-Fuentes et al. 2019, 2020; Nakamura et al. 2020).
-However, studies that used phylogenetic information is rare when compared with other groups, mainly in the neotropical region, since numerous species are lacking in the most comprehensive phylogeny available for finned-ray fishes at this moment (Rabosky et al., 2018), restraining our understanding of the evolutionary process acting on the most diverse group of vertebrates.(Freitas et al., 2021)
+Finned-ray fishes are an example of a megadiverse group in which the shortfall in phylogenetic information is pervasive, since most of its diversity is located at tropical region (Albert, Tagliacollo, & Dagosta, 2020).
+The complex evolutionary history, joint with heterogeneity of life history forms (Albert et al., 2020) make them an interesting group to address a range of questions in the interface of ecology and evolution (e.g. Roa-Fuentes et al. 2019, 2020; Nakamura et al. 2020).
+However, studies that used phylogenetic information in fishes are rare when compared with other groups that present specific tools to deal with the construction of local phylogenies (e.g. Webb and Donoghue 2005 for mammals and plants; Jin and Qian 2019 for plants), suggesting that the obtention of phylogenetic information can hinder our knowledge regarding fish ecology and evolution in megadiverse regions.
+Besides the operational problems to construct phylogenetic trees for local fish assemblages, our knowledge regarding the phylogenetic shortfalls for this group is restricted only to few lineages (e.g. Freitas et al., 2021) making difficult to map the regions that must be further studied.

-Therefore, in this study, we presented an R package called FishPhyloMaker, that overcomes the two main problems (lack of reproducibility and the labor intesiveness) in the obtention of synthesis phylogeny for finned-ray fishes.
-The package FishPhyloMaker allows for the construction of a phylogenetic tree for Actynopterygii species containing local/regional species informed by the user, reducing the Darwinian shortfall present in this group, especially for Neotropical region.
+In this study, we presented an R package FishPhyloMaker, that overcomes the main problems in the obtention of phylogenies for finned-ray fishes: lack of reproducibility and the labor intensiveness process for construct large phylogenies for specific local/regional pool of species.
+The package FishPhyloMaker allows for the construction of a phylogenetic tree for Actynopterygii species containing local/regional species informed by the user.
+Furthermore, we implemented in the package a new method to map Darwinian shortfalls in the distribution of finned-ray fishes.

 Inside the fish: overview of FishPhyloMaker